-Human Service, Health and Justice (HSHJ).
-By partnering with HSHJ, CPS, MSC, and other sister units, there will be more collaborative opportunities for crossdisciplinary learning, research and practice.
-Understanding and betterment of human social relations is a central theme of our multidisciplinary, multiprofessional, and multicultural endeavors.
+Formatted: Font: 11 pt, Not Superscript/ Subscript Formatted: Font: 11 pt Human Development (MSC), and the Institute for the Study of Human Service, Health and Justice (HSHJ).
+By partnering with HSHJ, CPS, MSC, and other sister units, there will be more collaborative opportunities for cross-disciplinary learning, research and practice.
+Understanding and betterment of human social relations is a central theme of our multidisciplinary, multi-professional, and multicultural endeavors.
 Our vigorous curricula have deep interdisciplinary roots.
 Our cutting-edge programs employ a variety of innovative technologies.
 In the course of addressing human challenges and social issues as an inclusive learning community, we are building up a creative bridge between theory, research, and practice drawn from different social sciences, humanities, and helping professions.
-We are looking forward to working with you closely on-campus, online, and in the communities.
+We are looking forward to working with you closely on campus, online, and in the communities.